 - Preventable Early Death

 - Cognitive-behavioral therapy (CBT): This is an effective therapy for those suffering from depression.
-CBT focuses on thoughts that cause the depression and focuses on how to overcome these thoughts.
+CBT focuses on thoughts that cause depression and focuses on how to overcome these thoughts.

 - Dialectical Behavior Therapy (DBT): This therapy option focuses primarily on high-risk, tough-to-treat patients, (such as those with suicidal behavior and borderline personality disorder), and focuses on changing thinking patterns in order to reduce depression.